Saurabh-Mudgal/IEEE-Python_Workshop-2018/Script.md

 ## Libraries

 This is followed by the process of linking, in which the IDE links your code to libraries.
 In programming, a library is a collection of precompiled routines that a program can use.
 In python, to include a library in your code just type import followed by the library's name.
 However, you should be careful to write this before any other line of code.
-In the example below, the platform library is linked to the code.
+In the example below, the "platform" library is linked to the code.
 This allows the code to use platform.python_version() function.
 Also note, there is a line of text before the import platform statement.
 This is coloured grey because this is a comment.
-Anything a line that is followed by a #, is excluded from the code is only present as a comment.
+Anything in a line that is followed by a #, is excluded from the code and is only present as a comment.
 The hash is an indicator to the computer that this is a comment and should be overlooked.

-> example 2
-> libraries
-> format function / different ways to print
-> the three quotation marks
-> """ == '''

 ## Types and Values
 > example 2